 Swanswell Medical Centre370 Gospel LaneAcocks GreenBirmingham, B27 7ALTel: 0121 706 5676

-Book appointment with a nurse or HCA for:
+Book an appointment with a nurse or HCA for:

 Ideally, you should start folic acid (available from pharmacies) and ensure that you are up-to-date with your Rubella vaccination prior to becoming pregnant.
 If you have diabetes, good blood glucose control for 3 months before trying to conceive improves the chances of conception and reduces the risk of miscarriage.
 When pregnancy is discovered, please call the practice at the earliest opportunity.
 The receptionist will provide you with the telephone number to contact the midwife directly.
 The antenatal clinic is held every Tuesday morning and alternate Wednesday mornings.
 Free vitamin supplements are available from pharmacies for all pregnant women.

 The health visiting service is for pre-school age children.
 The team provides child development checks and pre-school drop-in clinics at Shirley Road every 2nd and 4th Thursday of the month: 9.30 am - 11.30 am.